 If you have questions, talk with your investment adviser and, perhaps, a tax professional to ensure you meet the legal requirements.

 How to Calculate Your Required Minimum Distribution

-Another option is to use an online calculator, like this one from FINRA.org.
+Another option is to use an online calculator.
 Or you can talk to your investment company, as most companies will calculate your RMD for you.